Disclosure: This post is sponsored by Breck’s Gifts.

 Are you looking for something easy to grow indoors this spring that will produce the most stunning blooms?
 I have just the thing!
 Amaryllis bulbs from Breck’s Gifts make the perfect addition to your home or a special gift for any flower lover.

-When my box of amaryllis bulbs came from Breck’s Gifts, I was so excited.
-I had always heard how beautiful amaryllis was, and especially how fun it was to watch them grow, but I’ve never tried growing them myself.
+I was so excited when my box of amaryllis bulbs came from Breck’s Gifts.
+I had always heard how beautiful amaryllis was and especially how fun it was to watch them grow, but I’ve never tried growing them myself.

-Did you think that amaryllis was just for Christmas time?
-It’s not…they make great spring gifts too.
+Did you think Amaryllis was only for Christmastime?
+It’s not.
+They make great spring gifts, too.

-Amaryllis are big bulbs that produce trumpet-shaped flowers that bloom indoors anywhere from 6-10 weeks after planting.
+Amaryllis are big bulbs that produce trumpet-shaped flowers that bloom indoors 6-10 weeks after planting.

 My favorite part about growing amaryllis was watching their progress each week.
 It was so fun to follow each step of the growing process.

-Breck’s Gifts offers a variety of amaryllis bulbs to choose from each season, but here are the amazing amaryllis bulbs I grew this spring.
+Breck’s Gifts offers a variety of amaryllis bulbs each season, but here are the amazing amaryllis bulbs I grew this spring.

 Marilyn Amaryllis Duo in Woven Pot

-The Marilyn Amaryllis has big, frosty white double blooms that are highlighted with cool chartreuse.
+The Marilyn Amaryllis has big, frosty white double blooms highlighted with cool chartreuse.
 A pair of bulbs were planted in a natural woven planter.

 These amaryllis bulbs bloomed 45 days after I received them in the mail.